 E2 immigrant visa (Application Process) | Franchise Visa

-The E-2 Treaty Investor Visa offers a strategic pathway for individuals from treaty countries to actively manage and grow a new commercial enterprise in the United States.
+The E-2 Treaty Investor Visa is an effective way for entrepreneurs from designated “treaty” countries to invest in, manage, and develop a new commercial enterprise in the U.S.

 Lower Capital Investment Requirement Than EB-5